SREEGEETHES/my-blogs/_posts/2026-08-03-building-omnicard-local-first-ai-media-manager.md

 ## Final Thoughts

-OmniCard started as a solution to my own problem, but it became one of the most enjoyable projects I've built.
+OmniCard started as a solution to my own problem, but it quickly became one of the most enjoyable projects I've built.

-If you've ever struggled to find photos hidden inside thousands of files, I hope this project helps.
+If you've ever spent more time looking for a photo than actually taking it, you'll understand why I wanted to build this.

-I'm always open to feedback, feature suggestions, and contributions.
+I'm excited to continue improving OmniCard and would love to hear your feedback, feature ideas, or suggestions.

-Thank you for reading!
+Thanks for reading!